-I think these easy twice baked potatoes get nearly the same swoons as any one of the marvelous desserts I make.
-When Bill arrives home from work, it’s only a matter of minutes before he asks, “What’s for supper????”
+I think these cheesy baked potatoes get nearly the same swoons as any one of the marvelous desserts I make.
+When Bill arrives home from work, it’s only a matter of minutes before he asks, “What’s for supper?”

-If these cheesy spuds are on the menu, invariably he’ll respond, “I love those.”
+If these potatoes are on the menu, invariably he’ll respond, “I love those.”
 And it’s my little secret how simple these are to throw together.
+Russet potatoes are baked, the insides removed and mixed with your favorite baked potato toppings, then they’re rebaked or twice baked or double baked!

-Just bake off your potatoes earlier in the day, then before dinner, hollow them out and mix the pulp with a few other ingredients.
-Pop your twice baked potatoes in the oven to heat and melt the cheese–it’s as easy as that!
+- Pop your prepared potatoes in the oven to heat through and melt the cheese–it’s as easy as that!

 More Potato Recipes You’ll Love: